Presentation: Patient with phaeochromocytoma or extra-adrenal paraganglioma

 - None of the tests outlined above include whole genome sequencing, so you should use your local GLH test order and consent (record of discussion) forms.

-- These tests are DNA based, and an EDTA sample (purple-topped tube) is required.
+- These tests are DNA based, and an EDTA sample (typically a purple-topped tube) is required.
 The sample is best stored at four degrees Celsius until it can be posted to the genomic laboratory.

 Resources